tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 In this exercise, you will apply one of the built-in Azure Policies to restrict services to the supported list provided by Trey Research.

 1. First, we need to build a list of resource types, which will be permitted, and their corresponding resource providers.
 One way to do this is to use PowerShell.
-Launch the Azure Cloud Shell and select PowerShell.
+Launch the **Azure Cloud Shell** and select PowerShell.
 If prompted to create storage, select the **Create storage** button.
 Accept the prompt for storage.

     ![Azure portal screenshot showing the button to launch the Azure Cloud Shell.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image93.png "Azure Cloud Shell launch button")

     ![Azure portal screenshot showing the Azure Cloud Shell first launch experience.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image94.png "Azure Cloud Shell PowerShell")

-2. Enter the following script into the window and run the script:
+2. Run the following script in the shell.

     ```powershell
     $FormatEnumerationLimit = -1